 The desktop edition of KeePass is absolutely free for all users.
 For desktop installations, you'll have to choose between KeePass Classic Edition and KeePass Professional Edition.

-The Classic Edition runs on Windows only, but on versions dating back to Windows 2000.
-The Professional Edition has more features (including synchronization across devices), and it runs on even more versions of Windows (all the way back to 98), plus Mac, Linux and BSD.
-User of the Professional Edition will need to have the Microsoft .NET framework — or its open-source, multi-platform cousin Mono — installed.
+The Classic Edition runs on Windows Vista through 10 only.
+(You can find versions that will support Windows 2000.)
+The Professional Edition has more features (including synchronization across devices).
+It officially runs on the same versions of Windows as KeePass Classic Edition, but you can find versions that support all the way back to Windows 98.
+The Professional Edition also supports Mac, Linux and BSD.
+Users on all platforms will need to have the Microsoft .NET framework — or its open-source, multi-platform cousin Mono — installed.

 Depending on the operating system you use, you may have to download additional software to run KeePass.
 (Mac, Linux and BSD will need Mono.)